taybenlor/runno/README.md

 npm run dev
 ```

-If you edit `host`, `terminal`, `wasi` or `runtime` you will need to re-build them with `npm run build`.

 ## Testing

-Coming soon!
+Runno has a small suite of tests, mostly focused on end-to-end integration.
+The `wasi` package has the most extensive suite of tests, comprehensively testing the WASI preview1 implementation.
+The other packages mostly have a few smoke tests to make sure they're working.

 # About Runno

-## How does it work?

-Runno uses Web Assembly to run code in the browser.
-Code runs in a unix-like sandbox that connects to a web-based terminal emulator.
-This means it behaves a lot like running code natively on a linux terminal.
-It's not perfect, but it's handy for making code examples run.

-When you click run on a Runno example the web assembly binary for that programming language is collected from [WAPM](wapm.io) (the Web Assembly Package Manager).
-It's then run in a Web Worker, inside a sandbox with an in-memory file system.
-It's connected up to a terminal emulator and simple IO is routed back and forth.

-## Why run in the browser?

-The way Runno is built shifts the work of running code examples from the server to the client.
-Running code examples on your server is risky, it means having to implement protections from potentially hostile clients and limiting resources.
-This means that it's difficult to build a system that is open for anyone to use.

-If you're just writing a blog post, your own course, or writing documentation it's going to be difficult to implement this.
-You really want to use something that someone else has built.
-But that would mean running on their servers, which is going to cost them money!
-By running on the client you eliminate needing any third party involvement.

-Plus it's pretty cool that you can just run code in your browser!

 ## Limitations

-The programming languages available are limited by what has already been compiled to Web Assembly using WASI and uploaded to WAPM.
+The programming languages available are limited by what has already been compiled to Web Assembly using WASI.
 A great way to help more languages become available would be to compile your favourite programming language tools to Web Assembly and upload them to WAPM.

 WASI doesn't provide a full linux environment, so most system based interfaces won't work.
 Packages and modules are also difficult to install inside the Runno environment.
 If you want to import code, you'll need to provide that code alongside your example.